30 Best Things to do in Kyoto

 Day trip out to Arashiyama

 Strike out of central Kyoto for the mountain-mired Arashiyama, a place of rich culture enclosed within oscillating valleys thick with autumn palettes.
 Monkey Mountain rises in front of the station, but it is moon-walking Togetsukyo Bridge that lures you in with open grace.
 Besides a small traditional town with handicraft shops and local delicacies, you will soon wander across countless temples and shrines.
 If Tenryuji Temple’s golden dragon isn’t riveting enough, trail through the refreshing and sun-dappled Bamboo Grove to reach Okochi-Sanso Villa.
 There’s nothing like kicking back with a cup of green tea, glorious view before you.
+Definitely add this to your list of things to do in Kyoto.

 A historic Hozugawa River Boat Ride